Stereochemistry and Chirality

-In our last post on optical rotation, we saw that when Louis Pasteur crystallized a salt of a compound then known as “racemic acid” he discovered that it formed two different types of crystals.
+In our last post on optical rotation (See post: Optical Rotation, Optical Activity, and Specific Rotation) we saw that when Louis Pasteur crystallized a salt of a compound then known as “racemic acid” he discovered that it formed two different types of crystals.

 When redissolved in water, one set of crystals rotated plane-polarized light clockwise (dextrorotatory, “to the right”).